flenny/ping-flenny-net-hugo/content/post/http-security-headers-with-nginx.md

 ## Strict-Transport-Security ##
 `Strict-Transport-Security` enforces your browser to use HTTPS over regular HTTP.
 Use HTTPS over HTTP everywhere and anytime.
 Even if it's a simple personal blog.
-You can get a free SSL certificate at [StartCom](https://www.startssl.com/).
+You can get a free SSL certificate at {{% a_blank "StartCom" "https://www.startssl.com/" %}}.
 Not long ago, Google also started favoring HTTPS sites in search results.

 ~~~nginx